 Instead, you need to go deeper.
 The key word for employee engagement is meaning.
 Money pales in comparison to the opportunity to do fulfilling work.
 In fact, many people would take a pay cut if it meant taking a more meaningful job.

 So, how do you create meaning in the workplace?
 Again, it doesn’t have much to do with money.
 The answer isn’t to increase HR spending or to bring in motivational speakers.
-Rather, as writer and Fast Company co-founder Bill Taylor explains in a recent article for Harvard Business Review, it’s about giving employees a reason to feel proud about what they do.
+Rather, as writer and Fast Company co-founder Bill Taylor explains in an article for Harvard Business Review, it’s about giving employees a reason to feel proud about what they do.

 To put it simply, people want to feel proud of their work.